 This exam content outline is designed to provide an overview of the exam’s general content and format.

 The Uniform Combined State Law Examination was developed by NASAA based on industry requests.
 The examination (also called the “Series 66”) is designed to qualify candidates as both securities agents and investment adviser representatives.
 The exam covers topics that have been determined to be necessary to provide investment advice and effect securities transactions for clients.
 The examination consists of 100 multiple-choice questions and 10 pretest questions.
+In order for a candidate to pass the Series 66 Exam, he/she must correctly answer at least 73 of the 100 scored questions.
 Applicants are allowed 150 minutes to complete the examination.

 The examination is conducted as a closed-book test.
 Upon completion of the examination, the score for each section and the overall test score will immediately be made available to the candidate.

 The examination is administered by the FINRA.
 The fee for taking the examination is $177.
 To schedule a candidate for examination, a firm should file an electronic Form U4 or an individual should open an enrollment window via FINRA.org and pay the fee.

 Please visit FINRA’s “Enroll for a Series Exam” page to register for a state licensing exam.
 Once registered, FINRA will open a 120-day window within which an individual may schedule the exam.
 More information on sites to take the exams can be found on the FINRA website.